 - 1. Apply to Southern if not currently enrolled. - 2.
 Meet Southern's admission requirements. - 3.
-Be a high school graduate or have a General Education Development (GED) diploma or have a State High School Equivalency diploma. - 4.
+Be a high school graduate or have a General Educational Development (GED) diploma or have a State High School Equivalency diploma. - 4.
 Have official transcripts from ALL other colleges and universities sent to Student Records. - 5.
 Be eligible to enter college-level English and math by the application deadline. - 6.
 Must complete developmental English and math by the application deadline. - 7.
-Have a 2.5 GPA from high school or college. - 8.
-Meet the minimum acceptable score of 60 for the Nursing program and a minimum acceptable score for the Allied Health program for which you are applying on the Test of Essential Academic Skills (TEAS) exam. - a.
+Have a 2.0 GPA from high school or college for Allied Health Programs. - 8.
+Meet the minimum acceptable score of 75 on the HESI A2 Exam and a 2.50 GPA for the Nursing. - a.
 Refer to the current application for the minimum program requirements regarding the adjusted individual composite score required to be considered for admission. - b.
-TEAS score is valid for the current application year. - c.
-Dates, times, locations, and registration procedures to take the TEAS exam may be found in the current application. - d.
+HESI A2 Exam score is valid for 24 months prior to calendar year. - c.
+Registration procedures to take the HESI A2 Exam may be found in the current application. - d.
 Cost of the exam is the responsibility of the student.